situationcity/Analog-Audio-Projects/README.md

-# Analog-Audio-Projects
+# Analog Audio Projects & Prototyping

-Analog circuit designs and prototypes for audio equipment
+This repository serves as a portfolio for my handcrafted analog audio equipment designs.